debsahu/DogWaterSensor/README.md

 3. ESP8266 12E
 4. Rain Water Level Sensor

-Use Arduino IDE to upload code on ESP8266 by grounding GPIO0 with a 10K resistor.
+Use Arduino IDE to upload code on ESP8266 by connecting GPIO0 to Ground.

 This sensor connects to MQTT and Home Assistant (https://home-assistant.io/).
 See dogsensor.yaml for adding this to HA.
 Assumes that one has set up various notification sensors (https://home-assistant.io/components/#notifications) available in HA.